5 Tips to Improve Your Garden Soil

 If you’re already mulching, and no doubt you are, then good for you!
 Covering the soil is one of the best ways to boost soil biology.
 In addition to providing shelter and conserving moisture, organic mulch literally feeds the living soil.

 By this measure, the quality of the cover—that is, the carbon-to-nitrogen ratio (C:N)—determines the cover’s nutritional value as soil food.
-If you buy and apply bagged commercial mulch, try switching to higher-quality arborist mulch (freshly chipped green trees; photo above) or leaf mold (deciduous leaves composted for one to two years; photo top).
+If you buy and apply bagged commercial mulch, try switching to higher-quality arborist mulch (freshly chipped green trees; photo above right) or leaf mold (deciduous leaves composted for one to two years; photo above left).
 Both have a much lower C:N ratio, which means more food for both plants and soil organisms, and when decomposed, leaf mold becomes soft and crumbly, losing the water-repellent tendency of a mat of fresh leaves.
 Apply 2 to 4 inches of arborist mulch or 1 to 2 inches of leaf mold in fall or spring to help feed the soil, retain moisture, and keep weeds at bay all season long.
 Be sure to water extra-dry soil before and after adding mulch to jump-start soil biological activity.
 Connect with a local arborist, or try ChipDrop.com to get a load of wood chips.

 Tip 2: Don’t waste your resources